GeoSciences Soil & Sediment

 Dr. Richard Bonczek, Technical Project Manager & Risk Assessor, Portsmouth-Paducah Project Office, U.S. Department of Energy

-Jon Richards, Health Physicist, USEPA Region IV
+Jon Richards, Health Physicist, Region 4, U.S. Environmental Protection Agency

 Steve Meiners, Radiation Safety and Industrial Health and Safety, Tricord, Inc.